bourumir-wyngs/rs-opw-kinematics/README.md

 Once constructed by specifying original and transformed points, the Frame object can take "canonical" joint angles and calculated joint angles for the transformed (shifted and rotated) trajector.
 See the [frame](https://docs.rs/rs-opw-kinematics/1.5.0/rs_opw_kinematics/frame/index.html) documentation for details.

+# Individual link positions
+It is now possible to obtain positions of individual links in forward kinematics.
+This would be needed for collision avoidance and graphical rendering of the robot.

 # 5 DOF inverse kinematics